-When creating content, you need to be aware of the Welsh Language Standards (part of the Welsh Language Measure) and if they apply in your circumstance.
-The Welsh Language Standards are a set of requirements that are issued to a sector in Wales after a consultation and drafting period by the Welsh Government.
-These laws are set on a sector by sector basis and it's an ongoing process lead by the Welsh Government.
+When creating content, you need to be aware of the Welsh Language Standards and if they apply in your circumstance.
+They are a set of requirements that are issued to a sector in Wales after a consultation.
+These laws are set on a sector by sector basis and it’s an ongoing process lead by the Welsh Government.
 When Standards are set, they outline the expected requirements for operating bilingually in Wales.
-These extend to many elements, such as signage, website functionality, marketing, HR processes, correspondence with the public and many more.
+These extend to many elements.
+These include signage, website functionality, marketing, HR processes, correspondence with the public and many more.

-The upholding and policing of the Welsh Language Standards are handled by the Welsh Language Commissioner, who has the power to issue warnings and fines for compliance failures.
+The upholding and policing of the Welsh Language Standards are handled by the Welsh Language Commissioner.
+It has the power to issue warnings and fines for compliance failures.

 How can we help?

 At Golley Slater, we have a team of talented Welsh speakers working within the business that allows us to produce the highest quality bilingual work.
 If needed, we have specialist Welsh language resources and services available to suit your needs:

 - Process mapping